ErichDonGubler/vet-wgpu/README.md

   to the mapping from commits to pull requests.
 We explain why this might be necessary below.

+The following files and directories are created by the scripts:

-- The remaining `.json` files hold combined intermediate results used by the `mergers-and-approvers.sh` script.
+- The other `.json` files hold combined intermediate results used by the `mergers-and-approvers.sh` script.

 - The `commits`, `commit-pulls`, `pulls` and `reviews` subdirectories